-WHEREAS, the Intergovernmental Relations Department's

-Conflict of Interest Code must be revised to reflect the change in the name of the Department from the Department of Legislative

-Services to Intergovernmental Relations Department, to update the list of designated employees required to file disclosure forms

-(Appendix A) and to update the disclosure categories (Appendix

-B); NOW, THEREFORE,
+WHEREAS, the San Diego Police Department's Conflict of Interest Code must be revised to update the list of designated employees required to file disclosure forms (Appendix A) and to update the disclosure categories (Appendix B); NOW, THEREFORE,

-BE IT RESOLVED, by the Council of The City of San Diego, that the revised Conflict of Interest Code of the Intergovernmental Relations Department of The City of San Diego, including Appendix A in which employees are designated and Appendix B in which disclosure categories are set forth, is hereby approved.
-A copy of the Conflict of Interest Code as revised is attached hereto and on file in the office of the City Clerk as Document No. RR- $\frac{285026}{285026}$
+BE IT RESOLVED, by the Council of The City of San Diego, that the revised Conflict of Interest Code of the Police Department of The City of San Diego, including Appendix A in which employees are designated and Appendix B in which disclosure categories are set forth, is hereby approved.
+A copy of the Conflict of Interest Code as revised is attached hereto and on file in the office of the City Clerk as Document No. RR-

-BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Conflict of Interest Code, designated employees shall file their Statements of Economic Interest ("SEI's") with the Department's Director and upon receipt of the statements, the Director shall make and retain a copy and forward the original of these statements to the City Clerk.
+BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Conflict of Interest Code, designated employees shall file their Statements of Economic Interest ("SEI's") with the Chief of Police and upon receipt of the statements, the Chief shall make and retain a copy and forward the original of these statements to the City Clerk.